Key Takeaways

 Compare your finalists using the same three lenses

 Run each shortlisted provider through all three areas, not just your primary priority.
-A strong score in one area doesn't offset a real weakness in another.
+A strong score in one area doesn’t cancel out a real gap in another.
 Evaluate each finalist on:

 6. 6